CiscoTestAutomation/genietelemetry/docs/plugins.rst

                                     # otherwise, only the included devices will
                                     # be applied.

-And ``telemetry`` automatically discovers, loads your plugin, and runs its actions as part of its standard execution stage.
+And ``genietelemetry`` automatically discovers, loads your plugin, and runs its actions as part of its standard execution stage.